Deploying¶

 Note

-If you encounter an error 404 while deploying, that may be caused by an attempt to upload a checksum file (.sha1 or .md5) that has no corresponding main file.
-This should normally never happen, but it may be the result of some anomalous build/clean error during the build stage.
+(.sha1 or .md5) that has no corresponding main file.
+This should normally never happen, but it may be the result

-Similarly, an error 409 may occur when the checksum file that was generated during the build stage does not match the checksum that was calculated on the server during the deployment of the main file.
-Again, this may be the result of some unexpected build anomaly, or it may be caused by a failure while uploading the artifact files to the repository server.
+may be the result of some unexpected build anomaly, or it may be caused by a failure while uploading the artifact

-Index generation
+Index generation¶

-Optionally, dbuild can generate a file containing a summary of the modules whose artifacts have been deployed to each repository.
-You can just define the index field in the relevant deploy configuration (above), as follows:
+Optionally, dbuild can generate a file containing a summary of the modules whose artifacts have been deployed to

 {